 Nire Valley Eco Camp provides comfortable indoor accommodation in an outdoor setting.
-Our unique cabin design was two years in the making, and is specifically designed to suit the site here and take advantage of the panoramic views.
+Our unique cabin design was two years in the making, and was created to suit the site here and take advantage of the panoramic views.
 It has a private deck, an outdoor kitchenette and a private shower room, with a flushing toilet.

-But it is camping; there are no TVs, no minibar or trouser press, and you should be prepared for Irish weather.
+But it is camping; there are no TVs, no minibar or trouser press, no wifi and you should be prepared for Irish weather.
 You will have to walk from the car park to your cabin which can be up to 200m away.
 That being said, when the weather is fine, which is most of the time, there are few places more beautiful, and when it isn’t you can relax by the picture window of your cabin and imagine you are in the great outdoors.

-What to bring
+What to bring.

 The site is unlit away from the cabins so you should consider bringing a torch, but generally people do not find they need one.

 As it may be raining you should bear in mind the journey from the car park to your cabin, and while we can provide umbrellas, outdoor shoes would be a good idea.

 The accommodation is self-contained and self-catering is possible.
 There is a small kitchenette on each deck with all you will need for cooking and dining, including:

 - Plug-in cool box